Spotting patterns prepares your toddler’s brain for math

 You can help your toddler understand natural sequences related to airflow by fanning them, blowing across the top of a bottle, blowing bubbles, and more.

-On average, toddlers start walking between 9 and 17 months.
+Toddlers start walking between 9 and 18 months.
 Here are some tips to support your child's walking development.

 Lovevery CEO Jessica Rolph recaptures the strides both you and your baby have made in the first year.
 Celebrate how far you've come as a parent.